 Sec.
 1003.
-(1) The department shall provide the house and senate appropriations subcommittees on the department budget with an annual report on all funding appropriated to the Early Childhood Investment Corporation by the state during the previous fiscal year.
+(1) The department shall provide the house and senate appropriations subcommittees on the department budget with an annual report on all funding appropriated to the Early Childhood Investment Corporation by this state during the previous fiscal year.
 The report is due by February 15 and must contain at least the following information:

-- (a) Total funding appropriated to the Early Childhood Investment Corporation by the state during the previous fiscal year. - (b) The amount of funding for each grant awarded.
+(a) Total funding appropriated to the Early Childhood Investment Corporation by the state during the previous fiscal year.

+(b) The amount of funding for each grant awarded.

-- (c) The grant recipients. - (d) The activities funded by each grant. - (e) An analysis of each grant recipient's success in addressing the development of a comprehensive system of early childhood services and supports. - (2) All department contracts for early childhood comprehensive systems planning shall be bid out through a statewide request-for-proposal process.
+(c) The grant recipients.

+(d) The activities funded by each grant.

+(e) An analysis of each grant recipient's success in addressing the development of a comprehensive system of early childhood services and supports.

+(2) All department contracts for early childhood comprehensive systems planning shall be bid out through a statewide request-for-proposal process.

 Sec.
 1004.
-From the funds appropriated in part 1 for office of great start operations, there is allocated \$1,000,000.00 in federal discretionary funds to ensure that the TEACH scholarship program gives preference to the following providers:
+From the funds appropriated in part 1 for the TEACH scholarship program, the department shall ensure that \$5,000,000.00 is appropriated to the TEACH scholarship program.
+The program shall give preference to the following providers:

-- (a) Providers that currently have a great start to quality star rating or are in the process to receive a star rating. - (b) Providers that are seeking to increase their great start to quality star rating and are only restricted from receiving the increased rating because they lack employees with the proper education level.
+(a) Providers that currently have a great start to quality star rating or are in the process to receive a star rating.

+(b) Providers that are seeking to increase their great start to quality star rating and are only restricted from receiving the increased rating because they lack employees with the proper education level.

 Sec.
 1005.
-From the additional funds appropriated in part 1 for the child development and care external support, the department shall work with the department of licensing and regulatory affairs to provide fingerprinting services and background checks of employees of child care providers as required under the terms of the federal child care and development block grant.
+From the funds appropriated in part 1 for the child development and care external support, the department shall work with the department of licensing and regulatory affairs to provide fingerprinting services and background checks of employees of child care providers as required under the terms of the federal child care and development block grant.